Localization of scalar field on the brane-world by coupling with gravity: The Method

-with $p>1$.
-From this expression, we know that the localization of scalar zero mode are model$-$dependant.
+It can be seen that this condition is met.} Furthermore, from Eq. (\ref{Cd2}), we know that the localization of scalar zero mode are model$-$dependant.
 The further discussions will be presented explicitly based on specific braneworld models in Sec. \ref{Loc}.